 Agriculture is one of humanity’s great success stories, yet it is one of the lead causes of environmental degradation and social inequity.
 Business as usual is clearly unsustainable - we cannot afford to produce food the way we are now if we are to survive as a planet or a species.

 The CGIAR Research Program on Water, Land and Ecosystems (WLE) promotes a new paradigm, in which sustainably managed agricultural food systems are the key to healthy, functioning ecosystems and human well-being.
-Agriculture doesn’t have to be the cause of degradation - it can be the cure.
+Agriculture doesn’t have to be the cause of degradation - it can be part of the cure.

 WLE combines the resources of 11 CGIAR centers, the Food and Agriculture Organization of the United Nations (FAO), the RUAF foundation, and numerous national, regional and international partners.
 Through these partners, we provide evidence and solutions on natural resource management in order to influence key decision makers, including governments, international development organizations, and financiers.
 Read our partnership strategy.